 Herod the Great, after Antony and Cleopatra's combined forces were defeated in the battle of Actium in 31 B.C., went to Egypt to ingratiate himself with Octavia (who later became Roman emperor in 27 B.C.).
 Herod, the masterful politician, was not only able to have his life spared (he had sided with Antony and Cleopatra) he also received four hundred of Cleopatra's guards from Galatia as a gift (Antiquities of the Jews, book 15, chapter 7, section 3).

-According to the first century historian Josephus, Galatian soldiers were among the honored attendees at Herod the Great's funeral in 4 B.C. (ibid. book 17, chapter 8, section 3).
+According to the first century historian Josephus, soldiers who lived in Galatia were among the honored attendees at Herod the Great's funeral in 4 B.C. (ibid. book 17, chapter 8, section 3).

 New Testament importance

-Paul started the first Christian church in the Galatian cities Iconium, Derbe and Pisidian Antioch.
+Paul started the first Christian church in the Galatian cities of Iconium, Derbe and Pisidian Antioch.
 The apostle Peter dedicated his first epistle to those in Galatia (1Peter 1:1).
-Please see our article on this fascinating province for more information.

 Now when they had gone throughout Phrygia and the region of Galatia, and were forbidden of the Holy Ghost to preach the word in Asia, after they were come to Mysia, they assayed to go into Bithynia: but the Spirit suffered them not.